MTgeophysics/mtpy/README.md

 The license agreement is contained in the repository and should be kept together with the code.

-Copyright: Lars Krieger, Jared Peacock, Kent Inverarity; Adelaide, 2013
+Copyright: Lars Krieger, Jared Peacock, Kent Inverarity, Alison Kirkby; Adelaide, 2013